GabrielLins64/custom-eoserv/README.md

 <h1>Custom EOServ</h1>

 This is a custom version of EOServ (acknowledgements to Julian Smythe) for purely study and hobby purposes.
+The .ini files in `data` and `config` directories aren't owned by me, and they will be modified.

 ---